FabioX-G/my-site/src/about.md

 - **2019–2024**: Studied at Syracuse University 🇺🇸
     - Majored in *Environment, Sustainability, and Policy* and *Entrepreneurship and Emerging Enterprises*.
-    - After junior year, I moved to Thailand 🇹🇭 with my family and spent more than a year there, before going back to finish my bachelor's degree.
+    - After junior year, I moved to Thailand 🇹🇭 with my family and spent a year there, before going back to finish my bachelor's degree.
     - The core business requirements (management/accounting/finance/supply chain/marketing) weren’t very exciting.
 What I did enjoy were the electives I could choose freely:
         - PHY 314 Quantum Computing Demystified
         - GEO 430 Energy, History, and Society